EndlessInternational/dynamic_schema/README.md

   - `api_key` defines a value named `api_key`.
 Any type can be used to assign the value.
   - `version, String, default: '1.0'` defines a value with a default.
 - building
-  - `schema.build!` build accepts both a Hash and a block where you can set the values.
+  - `schema.build!` accepts both a Hash and a block where you can set the values.
   - Inside the block, `api_key 'your-api-key'` sets the value of `api_key`.
 - accessing
   - `result[:api_key]` retrieves the value of `api_key`.